Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - This year, the Red Raiders are winless ATS when entering a game as an underdog of 14.5 points or more.

-- Texas Tech's games this season have gone over the total in five out of 11 opportunities (45.5%).
+- Texas Tech has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).

 - Texas Tech is 5-4-1 against the spread and 6-4 overall when the team puts up more than 19.0 points.

-- Texas Tech is 4-4 against the spread and 5-3 overall when the team piles up over 346.5 yards.
+- In games that Texas Tech amasses over 346.5 yards, the team is 4-4 against the spread and 5-3 overall.

-- The Red Raiders have 18 turnovers this season, equal to the number of takeaways for the Bears.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.